Deep Distance Sensitivity Oracles: Introduction

-Approaches towards generating graph embeddings include matrix factorization, deep learning with and without random walks, edge reconstruction, graph kernels, and generative models \cite{cai2018comprehensive}.
-By either optimizing embeddings for their specific task or using general embedding techniques like node2vec, these graph embeddings may then be combined with existing techniques to tackle tasks such as node classification, node clustering, and link detection \cite{wang2017community} \cite{zhang2021graphnet} \cite{crichton2018neural} \cite{kipf2016semi}.
+In general, graph embeddings are used to generate low-dimensional representations of nodes and edges which preserve properties of the original graph \cite{cai2018comprehensive}.
+Methods include matrix factorization, deep learning with and without random walks, edge reconstruction, graph kernels, and generative models \cite{cai2018comprehensive}.
+By either optimizing embeddings for their specific task or using general embedding techniques like node2vec, these graph embeddings may then be combined with existing techniques to tackle tasks such as node classification, node clustering, and link detection \cite{zhang2021graphnet,crichton2018neural}.